Zloy/p4-chips/README.md

       # deposit player1 money here
     end

-If chips not enough, `P4::BALANCE::INSUFFICIENT_FUNDS` exception is being raised.
+If player1 has less free chips than to be sold, `P4::BALANCE::INSUFFICIENT_FUNDS` exception is being raised.